caseyg/awesome/TOPICS.md

 *   [VaibhaveS/MeetingOWL](https://github.com/VaibhaveS/MeetingOWL) - MeetingOWL is a ML based system which can generate smart reports for online meetings based on the audio file.

+*   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - Give AI the ability to live your experience.
+Records everything you do, say, hear 24/7, local, private, secure

 *   [linto-ai/whisper-timestamped](https://github.com/linto-ai/whisper-timestamped) - Multilingual Automatic Speech Recognition with word-level timestamps and confidence

 *   [nikdanilov/whisper-obsidian-plugin](https://github.com/nikdanilov/whisper-obsidian-plugin) - Speech-to-text in Obsidian using Whisper